EU wine Labelling regulations: E.U. Common Agricultural Policy Reform 2023

 Wines that have had their alcoholic content lowered or “de-alcoholized” through a process are included in the same regulations as normal, alcoholic wines.
 In fact, they have their own required formats depending on several characteristics.

-Label requirements for lowered alcohol or de-alcoholized wines
+EU wine regulations for lowered alcohol or de-alcoholized wines

 The term “de-alcoholised” (U.K. spelling) must be included, and can be provided digitally if the alcohol by volume is no more than .5%.
 The term “partially de-alcoholised” can be used if the alcohol by volume is more than .5% but below the minimum actual alcoholic strength of the category before de-alcoholisation.
 For any wines with strength by volume of less than 10 %, the date of minimum durability is necessary to be included and can also be provided “through electronic means”.